betterscientificsoftware/bssw.io/Articles/Blog/InclusiveLanguageCodeUpdateExample.md

 Regardless of origin, the terminology has become *pervasive* throughout scientific computing as well.
 It appears in many HPC/CSE contexts such as [slide surfaces](https://abaqus-docs.mit.edu/2017/English/SIMACAEITNRefMap/simaitn-c-contactpairform.htm), [shell-solid element interfacing](https://www.dynasupport.com/tutorial/contact-modeling-in-ls-dyna/contact-types), [parallel runtime execution models](http://charm.cs.uiuc.edu/research/masterSlave), [periodic boundary conditions](https://www.researchgate.net/figure/Master-slave-set-up-for-periodic-boundary-conditions-on-VE-with-a-non-periodic-mesh-see_fig3_320079614), [file systems](https://activemq.apache.org/shared-file-system-master-slave) and [hard drive technology](https://computer.howstuffworks.com/ide.htm), [grid computing](https://sites.cs.ucsb.edu/~rich/publications/shao-hcw.pdf), and [graph traversal](https://dl.acm.org/doi/abs/10.1145/3350546.3352536) to name just a few.

-On the one hand, the terminology is often used, however imprudently, as a metaphor suggesting some basic aspects of an algorithm.
+On the one hand, the terminology is often used, however imprudently, as a metaphor to hint at some basic aspects of an algorithm.
 On the other hand, the metaphor often fails miserably in conveying even the basics *accurately*.

 For example, in modern slide surface algorithms where two objects come into *contact* and interact along a shared boundary (e.g. a tire rolling along a road), the object designated as a `master` does not actually have the effect of dictating the behavior of any other object designated as a `slave`.
-Instead, modern slide surface algorithms often take into account all objects as *peers* to each other and compute an updated state where all object's contributions are treated *equally* and with *reciprocity*.
+Instead, in modern slide surface algorithms all objects act as *peers* and an updated state is computed where all object's contributions are treated *equally* and with *reciprocity*.
 In other words, the basic relationship between the objects is hardly one that is any way similar to the relationship between a `master` and a `slave`.

-In HPC/CSE software use of the terminology can manifest in the names of data types, variables, functions, files, images, GUI widgets, databases, command-line arguments, URLs, server names, documentation, and publications as well as people's mental models and abstractions for talking about objects, algorithms and associated software or hardware architecture.
+In HPC/CSE software, use of the terminology can manifest in the names of data types, variables, functions, files, images, GUI widgets, databases, command-line arguments, URLs, server names, documentation, and publications as well as people's mental models and abstractions for talking about objects, algorithms and associated software or hardware architecture.

 Towards the end of the 2020 calendar year, two flagship DOE simulation projects, [Ale3d](https://wci.llnl.gov/simulation/computer-codes/ale3d) at [Lawrence Livermore National Lab](https://www.llnl.gov) and [Sierra](https://www.sandia.gov/asc/advanced-simulation-and-computing/integrated-codes/) at [Sandia National Lab](https://www.sandia.gov), completed updates to replace the use of `master/slave` terminology throughout their projects.
 The work was spearheaded by [Ben Liu](https://scholar.google.com/citations?user=pA2ybRwAAAAJ&hl=en) of the Ale3d team and [Gabriel Jose de Frias](https://www.osti.gov/search/author:%22de%20Frias,%20Gabriel%20Jose%22) of the Sierra team.

-If the work had involved only a global, textual replacement of the words `master` and `slave`, there would not have been much reason for writing about their experiences here.
+If the work had involved only a global, textual replacement of the words `master` and `slave`, there would not have been much reason for writing about it here.
 The work involved changes to source code, dependency interfaces, documentation, test input parameter files and test data files as well as how developers and users alike talk about features of the code where this terminology was previously used.

-Managers within both projects had a long-standing interest in replacing `master/slave` terminology in their respective projects.
+Managers within both projects had a long-standing interest in replacing `master/slave` terminology.
+However, they recognized, wisely, that such activities are far more likely to succeed when they happen organically rather than by management mandate.
-However, mustering the motivation, resources and the critical mass to take on the work involved remained elusive.
+Finding a champion as well as mustering the consensus and resources to take on the work remained elusive.
 Then, the summer of 2020 happened.
 The whole country was engaged in dialog about racially-oriented inequities of our society.
 This included the world of technology and software.